BooleanCube/windows-dotfiles/README.md

 # dotfiles
-these are my dotfiles on windows for configurations i have.
+These are my dotfiles on windows for configurations i have.
+I also have a ton of other configurations in here.

 ## Information
 - The folder `AppData` can be found under the `C:\Users\username\` directory (in my case my username is boole so it would be - `C:\Users\boole\AppData\...\`).
 In this directory, you can find my configurations for applications like the terminals and neovim, etc.